telerik/maui-docs/controls/numericinput/numericinput-events.md

 # Events

-RadNumericInput has a `ValueChanged` event.

-## ValueChanged Event

-The `ValueChanged` event is raised after the input value is changed.
-The ValueChanged event handler receives two parameters:
+The NumericInput exposes a `ValueChanged` event, which is raised after the input value is changed.

+The `ValueChanged` event handler receives two parameters:

 * The `Sender` which is the RadNumericInput control;
 * `ValueChangedEventArgs` provides the following properties: